 - BLUETIME Women Robe Soft Kimono Robes Cotton Bathrobe Sleepwear Loungewear Short

-- Travel Sized Toiletries: toothbrush/toothpaste, body wash, shampoo, chapstick, pack of tissues, hand cream, hand sanitizer (which is great for when you can’t or don’t want to get out of bed to wash your hands); travel-sized items are small and easy to pack, and I packed these ahead of time.
+I recommend packing toiletries like a toothbrush/toothpaste, body wash, shampoo, chapstick, pack of tissues, hand cream, hand sanitizer (which is great for when you can’t or don’t want to get out of bed to wash your hands).
+Travel-sized items are small and easy to pack, and I packed these ahead of time.

-- Swaddle blankets–or heavier blankets depending on the weather.
+Swaddle blankets or heavier blankets depending on the weather are great for covering baby in the hospital or in the car.
 These are my favorite ones.

-- Car Seat (we had this installed ahead of time) This is the carseat we chose and have loved it.
+You’ll need a car seat installed to take baby home from the hospital (we had this installed ahead of time).
+This is the carseat we chose and have loved it.